roman-milk/roman-milk.github.io/forgetful-maid.md

+===

- ****** Forgetful Maid Ch.
-02 ****** byStoryTeller07© "That meeting this morning, I've got the promotion!"
+"That meeting this morning, I've got the promotion!"
 Nigel declared.
 He didn't ask how she was or where she had been he just launched into what it meant to him and what he was going to do next.

  Helen put down the shopping bags and smiled.
 "That is just wonderful darling.
 So when are you jetting off on a tour of your empire?"